-Pre-treatment monitoring was conducted at this 47-acre site on September 14, 2016 as part of a restoration project targeting non-native phreatophytes scheduled for 2016-2017.
-Post-treatment monitoring occurred on September 8th, 2021.
-The project is located on the San Cristobal Ranch in the San Cristobal Drainage in Santa Fe County.
+Monitoring was conducted at this 47-acre site on September 14, 2016 as part of a restoration project targeting non-native phreatophytes scheduled for 2016-2017.
+The project is located on the San Cristobal

+Ranch in the San Cristobal Drainage in Santa Fe County.
 The project is accessed through private ranch roads and is approximately 1⁄2 miles off NM Hwy 41.
 The Santa Fe-Pojoaque Soil and Water Conservation District (SFPSWCD) sponsored the project.
 The project is an initial treatment of heavy to medium density salt cedar, Russian olive and Siberian elm in an intermittent stream riparian zone.
 Planned treatment include extraction and mastication; half of the mid-story willows and juniper will be masticated as well to create a more open understory.
 Large Siberian elms will be left as shade for livestock.
 Restoration goals include increasing forage for wildlife and grazing, reducing channelization and soil erosion in the drainage, promoting natural hydraulic processes including an increase in overland water flow, and an overall increase in ecosystem function and health.